oicr-gsi/shesmu/compiler-hacking.md

 different through many layers of capturing.
 It also tracks how to access signatures.

+The ASM bytecode generation library has a class `Type` that describes JVM types.
+A `Type` object can be constructed either by knowing the JVM name for a class, or by using `Type.getType(Foo.class)` where _Foo_ is the class.

 ### Stream Purity
 Shesmu has two kinds of stream purity: olive-level (type) and `For`-level (order).
 They are conceptually similar, but perform different functions.